 Reduced Risk of Heart Attack, Stroke and Cancer

 Smoking puts you at risk of vast health problems, including cancer, stroke and heart attack.
 While it is possible to get any of these conditions at any age, the ailments have a more severe effect on older people.
 This is because as you age, your body’s ability to fight diseases diminishes.
 Therefore, even if you’ve been smoking your entire life, stopping when you hit 60 is still worth it.
 When you decide to quit smoking as a senior, it will lower the risks of having diseases that you could avoid.

 Decreased Risk of Bone Fractures

 Smoking can increase the chances of developing weak bones (osteoporosis).
-Research done in Sweden revealed that senior women who had smoked over ten years displayed a higher rate of bone fractures than those who have never smoked and those that stopped smoking later in life.
+Research done in Sweden revealed that senior women who had smoked for over ten years displayed a higher rate of bone fractures than those who have never smoked and those that stopped smoking later in life.
 As people age, the risk of falls becomes prevalent.
-If you or a loved on are a smoker, the chances of breaking a bone with a fall are higher.
+If you or a loved one are a smoker, the chances of breaking a bone with a fall are higher.

 Other Health Benefits